 If the child demonstrates high proficiency on both instruments we will make every effort to make it work within our schedule and our available resources.
 Other factors to consider include the requisite practice needed for both instruments and the child's ability to juggle our school's musical and academic demands.
 We offer an annual, informal piano workshop to both Upper School students and Lower School students who primarily play a stringed instrument at Crowden.

-In general, homework and practice is assigned daily, using the guidelines below.
+In general, both homework and practice are assigned daily, using the guidelines below.

 Fourth and Fifth Grades: approximately 60 minutes daily

 Lower School students learn how to write down homework assignments, complete them, and turn them in punctually.
 Homework is assigned regularly and adjustments are made accordingly throughout the year.
 Lower School students will typically be asked to practice at home for a total of 20 minutes per day.

 Sixth through Eighth Grades: approximately 120 minutes daily